alagodich/alagodich.github.io/README.md

 * `grunt`
 * to run locally `bundle exec jekyll serve --draft`
 * to watch and compile /app/ files `grunt watch`
+* to start browser sync `grunt browserSync` (it will proxy localhost:4000 so 'bundle serve' and 'grunt watch' are required for this to work